julienrwe/dam-documentation/src/general.md

 ### **Issuance of digital assets**

-The DAM provides a complete and integrated solution for digitizing various assets, such as money, ticketing, loyalty, and vouchers.
-Users can issue digital assets to represent something real or create a purely digital element.
-Depending on the fungibility of the asset, different types of assets can be successfully issued.
+**A comprehensive and integrated solution for digitizing various assets is offered by our product**.
+It is also possible to attach a value to a purely fictional asset by giving it a digital representation.
+Tokenization is the term used to describe this asset digitalization.
+It's critical to take into account the digital asset's fungibility, which determines its management mode, regardless of the representation it has.

 [Introduction tokenization](https://github.com/julienrwe/dam-documentation/blob/5c156e6b374456ec2f7e8c0c2a46b54355dbb941/src/tokenization.md)

+On Worldline's digital currency platform, there are two types of assets: **fungible and non-fungible**. **Fungible assets** are interchangeable because they do not have unique properties.
+Examples of **fungible assets** include tokenized water or gold, which can be traded based on their assigned value.

+Nevertheless, if tokens represent unique assets, they cannot be exchanged for each other.
+Instead, they can only be purchased using accepted means of exchange.
+These unique assets are called **non-fungible assets**, which have gained popularity through the use of NFTs. **Non-fungible asset**s are well-suited for art or real estate.

 ![https://worldline.github.io/dam-documentation/screens/AssetTypeDAM.png](https://worldline.github.io/dam-documentation/screens/AssetTypeDAM.png)

-On the DAM platform, **fungible assets** refer to items or assets that can be exchanged for other individual items or assets of the same kind.
-This type of asset can transform physical assets such as cash or gold into digital currency.
-For example, blockchain tokenization can increase the liquidity of stock options, and enable the issuance of loyalty points and digital gift cards..

-On the other hand, **Non-Fungible Assets (NFAs)** are unique and irreplaceable.
-They cannot be interchanged with other assets of the same type.
-When used on the DAM platform, this type of asset can digitize physical assets such as fine art or real estate, creating digital assets known as Non-Fungible Tokens (NFTs) that are represented on the blockchain.
-Moreover, it can be used to issue digital tickets or represent digital titles of ownership.

-### **We streamline your operations to meet your business needs**
+### **Operational excellence tailored to your business issues**

 **Configure assets according to your need**